 2. The Arctic Ocean has no job, other than touching Antarctica and not engulfing its borders.

-3. Team Light has the mission to be in contact with itself and perform a vertical twist.
+3. Team Twist has the mission of performing a vertical twist.

-4. Color 5's job is pretty easy - it contacts everything and leaves room everywhere for Color 6.
+4. Color 5's job is pretty easy - it contacts everything and leaves room for Color 6.

 REVIEW TEST